Federal Reserve Reform Act of 1977

 Federal Reserve Act, 1913.
 Pub.
 L. 63-43, ch.
 6, 38 Stat.
 251 (1913).

 Federal Reserve Reform Act of 1977.
 Pub.
 L. 95-188, 91 Stat.
 1387 (1977).

 Federal Reserve Bank of Chicago.
 “The Federal Reserve’s Dual Mandate.”
 Accessed November 15, 2013, http://www.chicagofed.org/webpages/publications/speeches/our_dual_mandate_background.cfm.

 Mishkin, Frederic S., “Monetary Policy and the Dual Mandate,” Speech given at Bridgewater College, Bridgewater, VA, April 10, 2007.

 Steelman, Aaron.
 “The Federal Reserve’s ‘Dual Mandate’: The Evolution of an Idea.”
-Federal Reserve Bank of Richmond Economic Brief no. 11-12 (December 2011).
+Federal Reserve Bank Richmond Economic Brief no. 11-12 (November 2012).

 Written as of November 22, 2013.
 See disclaimer.